 Entropy provides a scalar measure of the degree of disorder in an image.
 "Disorder" isn't necessarily bad because it is intuitively related to the degree of novelty or surprise in a pattern.
 We want a measure of information that reflects degree of surprise in a formal objective sense.
-Surprise in a subjective sense is trickier, because high entropy can also mean boring.
+Surprise in a subjective sense is trickier, because high objective entropy can also mean boring.

 A highly ordered or regular pattern is by definition somewhat predictable--there is a "pattern there".
 You might be able to predict one part of the pattern from another.
+Think of pixels making up a gradual ramp in intensity.
 The pattern is said to have redundant information.
 A pattern can also be predictable because certain elements are just more likely to occur than others.
 For example, some gray values in the above histogram are more frequent than other gray values.
+Or think of pixels making up a uniform gray square.

 A highly probable event doesn't convey as much information as a low probability event.
 "I will go to sleep tonight" vs. "I will parachute tonight".
-The second statement conveys more information than the first.
+The second statement conveys more information than the first, because the a priori probability is almost 1, so changes little with the new information.